EstebanCarrilloG/EstebanCarrilloG/README.md

 <h1 align="center"><b>Hi , I'm Esteban Carrillo </b><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>

 ## 💫 About Me:
-🔌 Electronics Technologist passionate about innovation and constant exploration.
+🔌 I'm Electronics Technologist passionate about innovation and constant exploration.
 Always in pursuit of new knowledge and committed to sharing what I've learned.<br/><br/>
 💻 Enthusiastic programmer, I dive into the world of code to create solutions and bring ideas to life.
 My repository is a digital laboratory where I experiment and share my projects.<br/><br/>
 🚴‍♂️ Cycling and 🏃‍♂️ running are my two loves outside the screen.
 When I'm not programming, you'll find me pedaling on trails or covering kilometers on foot.<br/><br/>
 🌱 My motto: "Learn, teach, run, and ride."
 I believe in the importance of lifelong learning and maintaining a healthy balance between knowledge and physical activity.<br/><br/>